 This doesn’t mean you are out of options, but you will likely want to get legal help to understand your options and next steps.
 An immigration attorney can help you understand if you’re eligible to appeal your case or to reapply if certain circumstances change.
-ImmigrationHelp.org can refer you to an attorney for a free consultation if your employment green card has been denied.
+ImmigrationHelp.org can refer you to an attorney through our Ask an Attorney program.

 What Should I Do if My USCIS Case Status Says “Case Denied” for My Employment-Based Green Card Case?

 You have some options if USCIS denies your employment-based green card application.
 You may consider filing Form I-539: Application to Extend/Change Nonimmigrant Status so you can stay in the U.S. past your application’s expiration date.
 You need a legal basis to extend your time, but an experienced immigration lawyer can help you decide if that’s an option for you.

 You may also be facing deportation (removal proceedings) from the U.S. government after the denial of your employment-based petition.
 An attorney can help you in this situation, as well as advise you whether you have grounds to appeal your case or other options.